Blueberry Cottage Cheese Muffins (Gluten-Free)

 Delicious Serving Suggestions

-- Warm with a touch of butter: I like to slice these muffins in half and add a small pat of butter while still warm.
-You’ll love it because the butter melts into all the nooks and crannies for rich flavor.
+- Warm with a touch of butter: Slice the muffins in half and add a small pat of butter while they’re still warm.
+It melts right into the crumb and brings out the blueberry flavor.

-- Greek yogurt topping: Serve with a dollop of vanilla Greek yogurt for even more protein.
-This simple addition makes the muffins feel like a complete breakfast or hearty snack.
+- Greek yogurt topping: Serve with a dollop of vanilla Greek yogurt for extra protein.
+This turns the muffins into an easy, balanced breakfast or filling snack.

-- Fresh fruit salad: Pair with a bowl of mixed berries to complement the blueberry flavor.
-The combination makes for a perfect balanced breakfast or brunch option.
+- Fresh fruit on the side: Pair with a bowl of mixed berries or sliced fruit to complement the blueberries and add freshness.

-- Nut butter drizzle: Drizzle with a teaspoon of almond or peanut butter for extra staying power.
-The nutty flavor pairs beautifully with the sweet blueberries and adds healthy fats.
+- Nut butter drizzle: Finish with a teaspoon of almond or peanut butter for extra staying power.
+The nutty flavor pairs beautifully with the lightly sweet muffins.

-Do you love muffins and quick breads with cottage cheese?
-Check out more of my protein-boosted baked cottage cheese recipes:
+Do you love healthy blueberry recipes?
+Check out more of my easy gluten-free blueberry recipes:

 - 1 cup cottage cheese